 - Hope you like Genesis in Crisis Core.
 Because Zack will be fighting him A LOT.
 There is masked mook Genesis clones, normal Genesis clones, white haired Genesis clones, clown like Genesis clones... the list just goes on.

-- Dream Drop Distance, anyone?
-It turns out that Xehanort's plan revolves around this, his Nobody first assembling 12 other Nobodies to implant pieces of his Heart into them to create the 13 darknesses needed to recreate the X-Blade.
+- In Kingdom Hearts 3D, it turns out that Xehanort's plan revolves around this, his Nobody first assembling 12 other Nobodies to implant pieces of his Heart into them to create the 13 darknesses needed to recreate the X-Blade.
 Then, when in turns out that only two members were eligible for that (Saix and Xigbar), he instead had his Heartless counterpart Ansem go back in time to send his Younger self to assemble all versions of himself throughout time, effectively making most, if not almost all of the 13 darknesses being an incarnation of Xehanort, with his plot in the game being to turn Sora into one of them

 - This was probably planned well before the character first appeared in the strip, but Schlock Mercenary's Gav—a blue-haired physicist who cryogenically froze himself in the 21st Century to find out what the future would be like—saves his life (sort of) by cloning several million of himself just before the original gets killed.
 One of the major human demographics in the setting is now blue-haired physicists from the 21st Century.